DocNow/twarc/README.md

     twarc.py --hydrate ids.txt > tweets.json

+## Archive

+In addition to `twarc.py` when you install twarc you will also get a `twarc-archive.py` command line tool.
+This uses twarc as a library to periodically collect data matching a particular search query.
+It's useful if you don't necessarily want to collect tweets as they happen with the streaming api, and are content to perhaps run it every day (perhaps) from cron to collect what you can.
+The script will keep the files organized, and is smart enough to use the most recent file to determine when it can stop collecting so there are no duplicates.

+    twarc-archive.py

 ## Use as a Library

 If you want you can use twarc programatically as a library to collect